 Originally from Paris, Charlotte now lives with her husband Mohammed in the UK, along with their four cats and her psychiatric warning dog, Amadeus.
 Charlotte has a diploma in Fine Art and BA degrees in Creative Writing, Philosophy, and Psychological Sciences.
-Here, she writes for Brainstorm about her ongoing art collection Outsider Art: Mental Health Depicted Through Art.
+Here, she writes for Mental Ideas about her ongoing art collection Outsider Art: Mental Health Depicted Through Art.

 I am an outsider.

 Which makes me an outsider artist; meaning that my art is created outside the boundaries of “official” culture and the exclusive art world.